michalpiszczek/nonstdlib/README.md

 ## About

 `nonstdlib` is a library of thread-safe data structures for Go.

-Currently, these structures are avaiable:
+Currently, these Collections are avaiable:

     - Worklist
         - Queue